The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 - Sikara Lombok Hotel – Kuta Lombok – A boutique hotel with family rooms.

-6.6 How to Get Around East Lombok with Kids
+How to Get Around Kuta Lombok with Kids

 Kuta Lombok is fairly spread out, but much quieter than mainland Bali.
 We used a private driver to explore beaches and reach inland spots — you can arrange one through your accommodation.
 Scooter rentals are also available, but with young kids we didn’t feel comfortable riding them here.

 Bali and Lombok make a great duo for families: vibrant, diverse, and full of natural beauty.
-From the clifftops of Uluwatu to the rice fields of Ubud, the relaxed island vibe of Nusa Lembongan to the beaches and hidden gems of Lombok — this 👉 3-week route offers the perfect balance of play, rest, and adventure.
+From the clifftops of Uluwatu to the rice fields of Ubud, the relaxed island vibe of Nusa Lembongan to the quiet beaches and hidden gems of Lombok, this 3-week route offers a balanced mix of play, rest and adventure.

-Whether you’re traveling with a baby, toddler, or older kids, this itinerary helps you ease into Bali time and slowly build up to the more off-the-beaten-path experiences.
+Whether you’re traveling with a baby, toddler or older kids, this itinerary helps you ease into Bali time and gradually move toward more off-the-beaten-path experiences without feeling rushed.

 - Top 10 Things To Do in Bali With Kids